projectcalico/calico/docs/calicoctl/container.md

 NOTE: Since Calico is fully routed, you do not have to worry about conflicts with addresses that are commonly reserved L2 subnets, such as the subnet network and broadcast addresses.
-It is prefectly okay to assign an IP address that ends in .0 or .255 to a workload.
+It is perfectly okay to assign an IP address that ends in .0 or .255 to a workload.

 If you specify the `--interface` flag, Calico will use the passed in value as